francois2metz/steampipe-plugin-scalingo/docs/tables/table_scalingo_database_backup.md

 List of backup of a database associated to an app.

-The `scalingo_database_backup` table can be used to query information about a backup of addon database, and you must specify which application and addon in the where or join clause using the `app_name`, the `addon_id`.
+The `scalingo_database_backup` table can be used to query information about a backup of addon database, and you must specify which application and addon in the where or join clause using the `app_name` and the `addon_id` columns.

 ## Examples